rinki89/Digital-VLSI-SoC-design-and-planning/README.md

    To clone the repository, run the command 'git clone https://github.com/nickson-jose/vsdstdcelldesign' in the OpenLane terminal.
 This will create a folder named vsdstdcelldesign inside the OpenLane directory.

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day3/copy%20command.png)
-   After cloning, copy the Magic tech file by running 'cp /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech .'.
+   After cloning, copy the Magic tech file by running `cp /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech .`.
 Once these steps are completed, you will find the vsdstdcelldesign folder inside the OpenLane directory, along with the required sky130A.tech file.

 2. Open the custom inverter layout using the Magic VLSI tool and examine its structure and design.
-   Command to open custom inverter layout in magic 'magic -T sky130A.tech sky130_inv.mag &'.
+   Command to open custom inverter layout in magic `magic -T sky130A.tech sky130_inv.mag &`.
    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day3/inerter%20layout.png)

    Identification of NMOS and PMOS